INITI-Playground/initi-playground-docs/docs/setup/aspect-ratio.md

 #Choosing aspect ratio

 Before starting the sensor calibration process, it is essential to select the correct aspect ratio for your projection.
-Calibration is highly dependent on the projection size, so the Initi Playground must be recalibrated each time the aspect ratio is changed.
+Calibration is highly dependent on the projection size, so the INITI Playground must be recalibrated each time the aspect ratio is changed.

 ## Supported aspect ratios

-**Initi Playground** supports four aspect ratios
+INITI Playground supports four aspect ratios

 | Aspect Ratio| 16:9 | 16:10 | 4:3 | 5:4 |
 |:-----------:|:----:|:-----:|:---:|:---:|